|The Salt Marsh Nature Center serves several vital roles in our neighborhood. It is one of ten Urban

 right.
 The Salt Marsh nature center is located on the left side of the street.

-Hours of Operation: From April 1 through the Summer, the Nature Center building will only be
+Hours of Operation: From November 1 through the end of March, the Nature Center building will

-open fon the weekends and by appointment from 12-noon to 4 pm The grounds, including the
+be closed and only open for programs and events or by appointment from 12-noon to 4 pm The